Where to Go Snowmobiling in Quebec: Our Favorite Spots

 Snowmobiling in Tadoussac

-From Sacré-Coeur, 15 minutes from Tadoussac, head for the Saguenay Fjord!
-It’s another snowmobiling trip in this fjord, because the views and the trails are simply exceptional.
-This beautiful region of Quebec is renowned for its breathtaking scenery!
-You’ll be accompanied by snowmobile guides.
-In my opinion, it’s the best way to get off the beaten track and have an authentic experience!
-Tadoussac is also the ideal place for whale watching.
-Who knows, you might even have the chance to see one (in the distance)!
-Valérie has also written a complete guide to whale watching in Tadoussac!
+From Sacré-Coeur, about 15 minutes from Tadoussac, set off toward the Saguenay Fjord.
+This is another chance to explore the fjord by snowmobile, and the trails and views make it easy to see why the area is so popular.
+This beautiful part of Quebec is known for its remarkable scenery.
+You’ll be accompanied by experienced snowmobile guides, which, in my opinion, is one of the best ways to venture off the beaten path and enjoy a more authentic experience.
+Tadoussac is also famous for whale watching during the appropriate season.
+Valérie has written a complete guide to whale watching in Tadoussac!

 Where to stay near Tadoussac?